CyberCoyotes/3603-CodingHandbook/docs/source/team-controls.rst

 ====
 Controls Team
 ====

-We are creating this section of the handbook to our FTC team coaches, students and high school programmers learn more about programming and controls in the FRC setting.
-We program in Java.
+If you are new to programming you might want to learn more about `command based`_ first.

+A little history about our controls approaches.

 Prior to 2019
 ----